What “recovery-first” means in code

 You cannot retry intelligently if you don’t know what went wrong.FailureCode.classify() maps the raw gateway code (and its numeric aliases) into a category:

-Step 2 — the payday window (Nigeria-native)
+Step 2 - insufficient funds retries on the wallet

 If the card is the problem (hard decline), the answer isn’t a better-timed card retry — it’s a different rail.
 The same customer who can’t pay by card can almost always pay another way.RAIL_FALLBACK = [ussd, transfer, virtual_account, direct_debit].
 On a hard decline, the strategy advances to the next rail in the chain and the next attempt charges there.
 The merchant configures both the order and which rails are enabled.
 The recovery dashboard visualises this as a relay — card handing off to the rail the customer actually has.